1Busayo/Full-Stack-Twitter-Clone/README.md

   - Latest Technology at backend.
   - Magic
  # New Features!
-   - Share your ideas on clikc with just your name
+   - Share your ideas on click with just your name
   - You can use EMOJI'S also.
   - Filter-out spam,bad-words (Profanity filter)
   - Limits the numbers of requests a user can send
  ### Tech
  Twitter-Clone uses a number of open source projects to work properly:
 * [MongoDB] - Non-Relational database for storage
 * [Skeleton] - great UI boilerplate for modern web apps
 * [node.js] - evented I/O for the backend
 * [Express] - fast node.js network app framework [@tjholowaychuk]